securityarch/cyber-dictionary/README.md

 Network Operations Center, NOC is a central point for software distribution and updating, performance monitoring, coordination with affiliated networks, network troubleshooting, and router and domain name management.
 #### NTA
 Network Traffic Analysis/Network Behavior Analysis describe technologies that use rule based analysis tools, machine learning, or other tools for suspicions network activity detection.
-#### NBA
-Network Traffic Analysis/Network Behavior Analysis describe technologies that use rule based analysis tools, machine learning, or other tools for suspicions network activity detection.
-#### TAP
-A network TAP is a system that monitors events on a local network in order to aid administrators (or attackers) in analyzing the network.
 ## P
 #### PAM
 Privileged Access Management is a type of password management used to secure the passwords for login IDs that have elevated security privileges.